Skip to content Skip to footer

 SURMOUNT Trials: Obesity Population at Baseline

 In the SURMOUNT-1 trial — the pivotal Phase 3 study examining tirzepatide for weight management in adults without type 2 diabetes — participants entered with a mean body mass index of approximately 38 kg/m² and a mean baseline body weight of around 231 pounds (105 kg).
-These were individuals who had not achieved or sustained meaningful weight reduction through lifestyle modification alone.
-Waist circumference, a key marker of visceral adiposity and cardiovascular risk, averaged approximately 114–115 cm at baseline.
-Blood pressure, fasting lipids, and cardiometabolic risk markers were also documented at study entry, creating the foundational dataset against which all tirzepatide weight loss results would be measured.
+Waist circumference averaged approximately 114–115 cm at baseline.

 SURPASS Trials: Type 2 Diabetes Population at Baseline

 The SURPASS clinical trial program enrolled participants with established type 2 diabetes, and baseline HbA1c levels ranged from approximately 7.9% to 8.5% across the five main trials in the series, reflecting moderate-to-poor glycemic control.
-Many participants had been living with diabetes for several years and were already on background antidiabetic medications.
 Fasting serum glucose values ranged from approximately 168 to 195 mg/dL across trials.
-Tirzepatide and type 2 diabetes were the central research pairing across this program, and the baseline data were critical for contextualizing every outcome reported afterward.

 Tirzepatide Weight Loss Results: What the Before and After Data Shows